Spinning (motorsport): Top Known Spinners in South Africa

+These spinners embody the energy, danger, and excitement that define the spinning culture in South Africa.

 Spinning can involve riders hanging out of the car with their heads close to the ground, or running alongside the spinning car.
 Some spinners balance on the car roof as the car does doughnuts, sometimes using bike chains or a partner to keep the steering wheel in place.
 The spinners will often select old tires with worn treads; popping tires is part of the sport and spinning on the rim marks completion.
 The spinners will usually drive around from one to five minutes, but can go as long as twenty minutes.
 The top speed rarely exceeds 60 kph.

 The BMW 325i, known as "gusheshe", is iconic to the sport.
 In the early days, 5- and 7-series BMWs were favored, before the 3-series became preferred.
 The BMW 325 has rear-wheel drive and good stability.
 A BMW 325i can cost R20,000 (about US$1640), and because of the vehicle's image and scarcity, owners often prefer to repair their own vehicles despite the high cost.
 Other car models used in spinning include Toyota, Chevy, Ford, and Nissan Skyline.

 Popularity

 Spinning has spread across southern African to places such as Zimbabwe and Eswatini.
 Part of the sport is the celebrity aspect, where drivers are known for their personalities as well as their driving abilities.
 Spinning has become a cultural phenomenon and has been featured in films and music videos.

 Because of the nature of the sport, maintenance and repair of the car can become expensive.
 Most drivers, including those who are celebrities, have day jobs to pay for their sport.
-Even after being recognized as an official motorsport, spinning still lacks a formal sponsorship structure that would insure drivers a reliable income.
+Even after being recognized as an official motorsport, spinning still lacks a formal sponsorship structure that would ensure drivers a reliable income.
 The average driver will not earn more than US$300 at an official event.
 In 2017, it was reported that a ticket to watch a spinning show cost about US$7.

 In media, spinning has been seen in Die Antwoord's "Baby's on Fire" music video.